hubrixco/stars2cyfe/README.md

 * `ghuser` the GitHub username / owner of the repos
 * `ghrepos` a comma-delimited list of repo names
+* `ghmetric` the (top-level) key in the JSON object returned by GitHub for which we want to collect tracking metrics.
+For GitHub Stars this is `stargazers_count` but you could just as easily track Watchers with `watchers_count` or Open Issues with `open_issues_count`
 * `cyfendpoint` the endpoint URL of the Cyfe "Push API" widget